US births hit a 30-year low, despite good economy

 -The rate of births to women ages 15 to 44, known as the general fertility rate, sank to a record low of about 60 per 1,000.

--Women in their early 40s were the only group with higher birth rates in 2017, up 2 percent from the year.
+-Women in their early 40s were the only group with higher birth rates in 2017, up 2 percent from the year before.
 The rate has been rising since the early 1980s.

 -The cesarean section rate rose by a tiny amount after having decreased four years.
 Studies have shown C-sections are more common in first-time births involving older moms.